PostHog/posthog.com/contents/tutorials/slack-surveys.md

     classes="rounded"
 />

 And we're done!
-Now whenever a user responds to your surveys, you'll receive a message in slack
+Now whenever a user responds to your surveys, you'll receive a message in Slack

 ![Survey response in Slack](https://res.cloudinary.com/dmukukwp6/image/upload/v1719301538/posthog.com/contents/Screenshot_2024-06-25_at_9.43.26_AM.png)